xiekezhe/deepomd/README.md

-This is a implementation for `Neural Counterfactual Regret Minimization with Bootstrapping Learning`.
+This is a implementation for `Neural Future-Dependent Online Mirror Descent`. docker image are soo large to push to github if you need it ,send email to zjxkz20170625@mail.ustc.edu.cn
 ============
 requirements
 ------------